bilgino/angularforddd/README.md

 Frontend repositories are not just for Entities, but for all domain objects including anemic domain models.

 Furthermore, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
-The CQRS pattern helps us to answer different use cases with the respective data model.
-State changes in the repository will immediately replicate back to a view model (read side), that is, reactive projection through observables.
+The CQRS pattern enables us to answer different use cases with the respective data model.
+State changes in the repository will immediately replicate back to the view model (read side), that is, reactive projection through observables.
 Projections can be leveraged in several ways or layers.
 The most common approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, due to the reactive design of RxJS (Angular).